 With less than a month to go before I leave Mexico for good, and only four days before I leave Guadalajara for Monterrey, I’m feeling reflective.
 Before you go on your year abroad, everyone will tell you that it’s such a life changing experience and you’ll never forget it, blah blah blah.
 Well, as cliche as it sounds, after reflecting on living abroad in Mexico for almost a full year, they’re not wrong; you’ll make some amazing memories without a doubt.
-With no further ado, here are my reflections on a year in Mexico.
+Here are my reflections on a year in Mexico.

 It’s a bittersweet feeling; all this is coming to an end.
 I’m ready to go back to the UK in a lot of ways, and ready to never leave in several more.
 I, unlike many of my Europe-based counterparts who couldn’t seem to cut the apron strings and went home every other weekend, haven’t been back to the UK in almost 12 months.
 Either way, this past year of getting to know new people, places, food and learning all the groserías I never knew I needed has changed me, for the better and the worse.